Bhandara Basadi: Architecture

 Bhandara Basadi is the largest temple in Shravanabelagola measuring 266 by 76 ft.
 The temple is dedicated to 24 Tirthankaras and is hence also known as Chaturvimsati Tirthankar Basadi.
+The dedication to all twenty-four Tirthankaras is also confirmed by the contemporary inscription recording Hulla's foundation.
 The garbhagriha houses 3 ft idols of 24 Tirthankaras in kayotsarga posture with a ornate pedestal.
 There are idols of Padmavati and Brahmdev outside the garbhagriha.
+The temple also enshrines an idol of Parshavanatha with four-armed Dharaṇendra and Padmāvatī.
 The central part of navaranga (hall) floor contains a 10 ft monolithic slab which popular in Hoysala architecture.

 The temple also includes a monolithic manasthamba with chaturmukha idol facing four cardinal direction.
+The arrangement of twenty-four Jina images makes the temple a Chaturvimsati Tirthankara Basadi, a shrine collectively dedicated to all twenty-four Tirthankaras rather than to a single principal Jina.